Conflicts, Assortative Matching, and the Evolution of Signaling Norms: Introduction

 The paper is organized as follows.
-Section 2 introduces the model, analyze how types evolve within a population and how conflicts work between the two populations.
-Section 3 conducts comparative statics on the timing and the intensity of inter-group conflicts.
-Section 4 discusses alternative modelling choices and provides some concluding remarks.
+Section 2 introduces the model, analyzes how types evolve within a population and how conflicts work between the two populations.
+Section 3 conducts comparative statics on the timing and the efficiency of weapon used in inter-group conflicts.
+Section 4 discusses alternative modeling choices and provides some concluding remarks.